paulcpk/frontend-framework-comparison/pokedex-app/README.md

 I'm having trouble figuring out where and how to import my global stylesheet.
 Still no clue after 30m+ of searching.
 They changed the bundler to Vite a couple of months back, changind the workflow entirely.
 Seems like the proper way is to import it via the top level `+layout.svelte` file.
 Feels a bit odd to me.

+After setting up the data fetching (according to the docs)[https://kit.svelte.dev/docs/routing#page-page-js], I realize that I really dislike this `/myroute/+layout.svelte`, `/myroute/+page.svelte`, `/myroute/+page.js` syntax.
+I have less than a dozen files and I already feel confused looking at this.

+Same goes for the (Directives Syntax)[https://svelte.dev/docs#template-syntax-element-directives].
+Similarly to my criticism of Nuxt's syntax, this feels quite confusing as well.
+React's data and attribute handling just feels much closer to using plain HTML and JS, which makes it more intuitive.

 Time to implement: ~ 1h